kvr777/machine-learning/projects/capstone/README.md

 **Brief description**

 In this folder you can find the following materials:
-1.Data.csv - this is file with input data to make prediction 2.CapstoneProject.pdf - this is final report 3.Capstone.ipynb - notebook with predictive models calculation
+* Data.csv - this is file with input data to make prediction
+* CapstoneProject.pdf - this is final report
+* Capstone.ipynb - notebook with predictive models calculation

 **Software and Libraries**

 This project uses the following software and Python libraries:

 1. Python 2.7
 2. NumPy
 3. pandas